MohcineProject/TheAssistant-Test-Technique/Hogwarts/README.md

     npx ng serve
     ```

-    This command uses the angular-cli installed in the `node_modules` directory as dependency
+    This command uses the angular-cli installed in the `node_modules` directory as a dependency
     of the project.

 ### Accessing the Application

-The app will run on a localhost server `http://localhost:4200` you can modify code and veiw changes as they are applied automatically.
+The app will run on a localhost server `http://localhost:4200` you can modify code and view changes as they are applied automatically.